Staying current with your research

-Alerts can be created to stay-to-date with current research relevant to your topic.
-Alerts notify you by e-mail or RSS feed of new records that are added to a database that match search terms you have specified.
+Alerts helps you stay up-to-date with current research relevant to your topic.
+You can set them to notify you by e-mail or RSS feed when new articles are added matching the key terms you have specified.

-You can use a database alerting service to save a search as an alert.
+A database alerting service can help you save a search for later reuse.
 The alert automatically searches the database for the latest records matching your saved searches.
-The database will then send you updated relevant results by e-mail or RSS feed.
+The database then sends you updated results for the search by e-mail or RSS feed.

 You can choose to receive an alert listing the table of contents each time a new issue of a journal is published.
 You can subscribe directly from some journal websites, from a database like EBSCO EDS, or you may choose to use an alerting service such as JournalTOCs.

 Journal and article alerts - Table of Contents alerts (TOC)

 Journal and article alerts - ISU Library Content curation RSS feed

 This service, maintained by ISU librarian, is a curated alert service to keep you informed of recently published academic and scientific literature about subjects relevant to the University's curriculum.
 This service is publicly available.
 You will receive an email notification every 2-3 weeks

 PubPeer is a website that allows users to discuss and review scientific research after publication.

 You have a favorite author and you want to be notified whenever ISU Library gets a book written by him or her, you're doing a long-term project on a topic and you want to be notified when ISU Library gets any new book on that topic; you may want to set up a custom search alert from Library Catalogue.